...

 Complications from Self-Harm

 Self-harming behavior has serious complications, like an increased risk of serious physical harm or accidental suicide.
 These complications can occur when a person causes more damage than they intended.
-Sometimes people who self-harm become suicidal or feel confined to a cycle of hopelessness, as self-harm is not a helpful way to deal with distressing emotions.
+Sometimes, people who self-harm may feel suicidal or stuck in a cycle of hopelessness.
+Self-harm is not a good way to handle strong emotions.
 Other potential complications of self-harm include long-term scarring, infection, brain injury, or organ damage.

-We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
-We all work as an integrated team providing Self-harm treatment for successful recovery.
+We Level Up Self-Harm Treatment Center offers top care.
+Our medical team is available 24/7 to help you cope.
+We all work as an integrated team providing comprehensive treatment for self harm to support successful recovery.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our specialists know what you are going through and will answer any of your questions.
+Our specialists understand what you are going through and will answer any of your questions.

 Your call is private and confidential, and there is never any obligation.